 Quarterly Market Comment

-- Fixed income returns were solid.
-NZ investment-grade corporate bonds gained +1.2% for the quarter; 12-month returns were +6%.
+- Fixed income returns were impacted by growing inflation concerns, pressuring yields higher and bond prices lower over the quarter.
+NZ investment-grade corporate bonds gained +0.1% for the quarter.

 Source: Refinitiv, Forsyth Barr analysis